 - Monoband or multi-band transmission: Monoband is cheaper, but multi-band offers more room for experimentation with your antennas.

 - Vertical or directional: Vertical antennas are omnidirectional antennas.
 In a directional antenna, you can direct the RF energy towards a specific direction which means that the coverage distance will increase (as you increase the power gain) with the reduction in effective coverage angle.

 - Base or mobile: Are you going to set up a base station or are you going mobile?
 Note that many antennas can be set up as base antennas but then plugged out and then moves across regions in a car.

 - Transmission or reception: Are you focusing on transmitting or receiving only?
 Then it might interest you to know that there are antennas which specialize in either one of them on the market.
-(If you’re looking ham radios that can provide this, read this quick review of the TYT MD-380.)
+(If you’re looking for ham radios that can provide this, read this quick review of the TYT MD-380.)

 A few common details you need to know about